Muthubioinfo/population-genetics/Forward-simulation-ARG.md

 # Forward-Time Simulation with Ancestral Recombination Graph (ARG) using Tskit

-This shows how to simulate forward-time ancestry using a basic Wright-Fisher model and visualize it with tskit tables.
-The simulation stores the full Ancestral Recombination Graph (ARG) by tracking inheritance across generations, and models recombination optionally.
-This example is recreating from  tskit tutorial on [Building a forward simulator](https://tskit.dev/tutorials/forward_sims.html).
+This shows how to simulate forward-time ancestry using discrete-time Wright-Fisher model and visualize it with tskit tables.
+The simulation stores the full Ancestral Recombination Graph (ARG) by tracking inheritance across generations, assuming (1) without recombination, and (2) with recombination.
+This example is recreated from tskit tutorial on [Building a forward simulator](https://tskit.dev/tutorials/forward_sims.html).

 ## Wright-Fisher Model